2019 HAVAL H6 LUX REVIEW

 So does the H6 adhere to the Haval philosophy?
 There’s definite quality here considering the price, though the technology is lacking.
 However there’s only so much you can expect for the money.
 But it looks good, thanks to employing the right designers, and we’ll give it a pass mark for the way it drives, not top of the class but far from awful too.
 It’s actually quite surprising in this regard.

-*HAVAL Motors New Zealand reserves the right to change the information including, but not limited to the models, prices, colours, materials, equipment or other specifications referred to on this site at any time without prior notice.
+*HAVAL Motors Australia reserves the right to change the information including, but not limited to the models, prices, colors, materials, equipment or other specifications referred to on this site at any time without prior notice.
 Always consult your HAVAL dealer for latest specifications, availability and pricing.
 Images for illustration purposes only.